SophieSjoberg/ca-prepcourse-3/ruby/introduction_to_ruby.md

 ### General-purpose
 In computer software a general-purpose programming language is a programming language designed to be used in a wide variety of application domains.
 In many ways a general-purpose language only has this status because it does not include language constructs designed to be used within a specific application domain.

+## Object Oriented Language
+As we already mentioned, Ruby is a perfect Object Oriented Programming Language.
+The features of the object-oriented programming language include:

+* Encapsulation
+* Abstraction
+* Polymorphism
+* Inheritance